529 Withdrawals Penalties

 A 529 college savings plan, including the Massachusetts U.Fund, is one of the best ways to save for college, as it provides many benefits not offered by other savings options.
 One of the largest benefits of a 529 plan is that when funds from a plan are used for qualified educational expenses, the owner won't pay any taxes on the plan's earnings.
 Thankfully, the varieties of qualified educational expenses are vast, and include the following:

-- Tuition, fees, room, board, books, supplies, and equipment for any undergraduate or graduate program at any eligible college or university
+- Tuition, fees, food, housing, books, supplies, and equipment for any undergraduate or graduate program at any eligible college or university

 - Tuition expenses at any public, private, or religious K-12 school (up to $10,000 annually)